The Fur Trade in Canada: Fur trade history

 Innis rounds out the story by documenting the decline of the fur trade monopoly as silk hats and fancier fox fur displaced beaver.
-The coming of steam boats to the West and the building of railways brought increasing competition from independent traders and new companies from the American West as well as firms from Winnipeg, Edmonton and Vancouver.
+The coming of steamboats to the West and the building of railways brought increasing competition from independent traders and new companies from the American West as well as firms from Winnipeg, Edmonton and Vancouver.
 Improved transportation also brought increased control of the trade and cheaper goods.
 Increased control led to more inspections, better accounting, conservative policies, decreased aggression, and expansion of districts.
 Problems that arose included the difficulty in monitoring large districts and policies that were sometimes too rigid.
 The increase in agriculture also brought competition through decreased reliance on game for food.
-Innis ends by noting that in 1927 the Hudson's Bay Company announced it had invested in two fox farms in Prince Edward Island making the outlook for the trade in wild fur increasingly uncertain.
+Innis ends by noting that in 1927 the Hudson's Bay Company announced it had invested in two fox farms in Prince Edward Island, making the outlook for the trade in wild fur increasingly uncertain.
 "The time would appear to have arrived," Innis writes, "for a competent survey of the problems of the trade looking to the conservation of one of Canada's important natural resources."
 Indeed, in the end there was an abundance of goods and a lack of furs, suggesting the trade was no longer a major part of the economy.